imnaifu/old-page/static/data/articles/front_end/questions.md

 ## HTML semantic
 1. purpose:
 	- SEO
-	- More reabable
+	- More readable
-2. how
+2. how:
 	- using specific tag

 ## mata: viewport
-- what is viewport: view port is the user visable area of a web page, so it varies with the device
+- what is viewport: view port is the user visible area of a web page, so it varies with the device
 - how to use: `<meta name="viewport" content="width=device-width, initial-scale=1.0">`
 	- `width=device-width` set the width of the page to follow the screen width of the device
 	- `initial-scale=1.0` set the initial zoom level when first load